nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-mobile/nuxeo-mobile-tutorials/how-to-customize-nuxeo-mobile-metadata-layout.md

 The customization can be done in the Studio Designer, but "manually" for now.

-Assuming you have a custom document type `SuperFile`, in the **Resources** tab of the Designer, add a new file named `nuxeo-superfile-metadata-layout.json`.
+Assuming you have a custom document type `SuperFile`, in the **Resources** tab of the Designer, add a new file named `nuxeo-superfile-metadata-layout.json` in the `ui/document/superfile` folder.

 Fill it with a JSON object defining what metadata you want to display, such as: